 With an Ascension Model, you start by selling something inexpensive (like a book or a short course), and then you upsell your customers to more expensive products and services such as coaching, consulting, and live events.
 Here’s what this can look like:

 I’m not saying that this model no longer works.
 Having an array of products and services to offer your customers works very well.
-In fact, many of Thinkific’s most successful customers offer several, sometimes all, of these types of products and services to their customers.
+In fact, many of Thinkific’s most successful customers offer several (and sometimes all) of these types of products and services to their customers.